 secure email?
 Pay for it.

 Google, Yahoo, and Microsoft’s “free” email business model is fundamentally flawed.
-It offers a free service that is used for data collection and monetization of the user.

 Google, Yahoo, and Microsoft’s “free” email business model